mammalofski/youtube-gemini-summarizer/README.md

 ## How to Use

+This tool is meant to give you the best summary of the video for free by doing the following:

 1. Navigate to any YouTube video page (e.g., `https://www.youtube.com/watch?v=...`).
 2. You should see a new button appearing near the "Like" and "Dislike" buttons.
 The button's appearance will be styled by `css/overlay.css` and its functionality is managed by `js/content.js`.
-3. Click this button to open the Gemini AI interface.
+3. Click this button.
+This will copy the video's transcript (if available) to your clipboard and open the Gemini AI webpage in a new tab.
+4. Once navigated to the Gemini webpage, press `Ctrl+V` (or `Cmd+V` on Mac) to paste the transcript into the input field.
+5. Hit Enter.
+Gemini will read the transcription and give you the best summary so you don't have to watch the entire video yet learn all it has to offer.

 ## Files